system1970/CodeCommit-beta/README.md

 # CodeForces
-Using the codeforces api to update your github page with the solutions you submit every day.
+Using the codeforces api to update your github page with the solutions you submit every day.WORKING!!!!